dealerv2/DealerV2_4/README.md

 The complete user guide is also in the docs directory.

 As of 2024-June-30 it has been verified that it is straightforward to get dealerv2 to run on Windows using WSL version2.
-Use the Ubuntu version 22.04 when installing WSL.
+Use the Ubuntu version 24.04 when installing WSL.
 See the file docs/WSL_Install.txt

+It is important to use the correct (Noble Numbat) version of Ubuntu since the dynamic link libraries from version 22.04 no longer work with this binary.